avramandrei/OpenNIG/README.md

 # OpenNIG (Work in progress...)

 OpenNIG (Open Neural Image Generator) is a toolkit that generates new images from a given distribution.
-Its role is to accelerate research in that direction by offering an flexible and easy to use ecosystem for state of the art models.
+Its role is to accelerate research in that direction by offering a flexible and easy to use ecosystem for such models.

 ## Installation

 ### Clone repository

-If you want to use OpenNIG as a command line interface:
+Simply clone the repository and install the requirements.

 ```
 git clone https://github.com/avramandrei/OpenNIG.git
 cd OpenNIG/
 pip install -r requirements.txt
 ```

 ## Usage

-OpenNIG requires:
- - Python >= 3.6
- - TensorFlow >= 2.0.0rc0
- - Pillow >=6.1

 ### Data downloading

-OpenNIG offers three databases that can be downloaded with the `download.py` script: `mnist`, `fashion-mnist` and `cifar10`.
+OpenNIG offers three demos databases that can be downloaded with the `download.py` script: `mnist`, `fashion-mnist` and `cifar10`.
 The images will be saved in two directories, `train` and `valid`, in `data/raw/<database>`.

 ```
 python3 download.py [database]